Employees and Burnout

 Other Burnout Facts:

 - 15% of employees are Clock Watchers.
-They are the most withdrawn from work and reported the highest levels of burnout (more than workaholics) Report
+HR Magazine reports that they are the most withdrawn from work and reported the highest levels of burnout.
+Even more than those characterized as workaholics.

 - People who don’t get deeply involved with their work are more likely to suffer burnout and have lower well-being.
-Report
+HR Magazine

-- 33% of Canadians receive more info on a daily basis than they can process.
-Randstad Workmonitor Global Report, Mar 2012: http://www.randstad.com/press-room/research-reports
+- 33% of Canadians receive more info on a daily basis than they can process, which can lead to burnout.
+Randstad Workmonitor Global Report

 Some people experience burnout as a more sudden onset, while others perceive that something is changing and it may take several years to manifest.
 They may notice a lack of personal achievement and satisfaction at work.
 Going to work may feel like drudgery and their frustration levels may increase.